Venezuela detains top aide to Guaido in move U.S. calls 'big mistake'

 Since January, Venezuelan authorities have arrested over 1,000 people in connection with anti-government demonstrations, most of them arbitrarily, rights groups say.

-United Nations human rights chief Michelle Bachelet said on Wednesday that Venezuelan security forces, backed by pro-government militias, have quashed peaceful protests with an excessive use of force, killings and torture.
+United Nations human rights chief Michelle Bachelet said on Wednesday that Venezuelan security forces, backed by pro-government militias, had quashed peaceful protests with an excessive use of force, killings and torture.

 On Thursday, the UN human rights office tweeted its concern over Marrero’s detention and urged the government to respect due process and reveal his whereabouts.
 The Lima Group regional bloc also denounced Marrero’s arrest and said Maduro was responsible for his safety.